billthefighter/pydantic2django/README.md

 This is particularly useful when you have a codebase that uses Pydantic models or standard Python dataclasses for data validation and representation, and you want to persist those models in a Django database.

+## Alternativves

+Consider [django-pydantic-field](https://github.com/surenkov/django-pydantic-field) which has lots of cool features but not quite as much scope (and, commensurately, not as much complexity) as this library.

 ## Installation

 ```bash